Manchester United agree £72.9m deal to complete long-awaited Jadon Sancho signing

 What do we know?

-Negotiations have continued over the last month between the two sides as they attempted to confirm a fee and also come to an agreement on how the full sum will be paid, with a percentage expected to be in add ons.
+Negotiations have continued over the last month between the two sides as they attempted to confirm a fee and also come to an agreement on how the full sum would be paid, with disputes over how much would be paid in add-ons causing hold-ups.

+It is believed the final fee is £72.9m - with no add ons.

 Unlike last summer where an agreement couldn’t be reached, there was continued optimism from the United side this summer that a deal could be finalised.